 Most of us face challenges at one point or another in our lives.
 We may experience difficulties with a relationship at work or at home.
 We may have lost someone we love.
 Sometimes our circumstances change due to events beyond our control and we struggle to come to terms with these changes.
 We may feel depressed or anxious.

-My name is Ulrike Wirth and I am a psychotherapist in training.
-I am in my fifth and final year of study towards an MSc in Integrative Psychotherapy and due to qualify in 2022.
-I am a trainee member of the UK Council for Psychotherapy (UKCP), the leading organisation for psychotherapists in the UK.
+My name is Ulrike Wirth and I am a psychotherapist.
+I am registered with the UK Council for Psychotherapy (UKCP), the leading organisation for psychotherapists in the UK.

-I currently offer short and long-term counselling and psychotherapy online and by telephone.
+I offer short and long-term counselling and psychotherapy face to face, online and by telephone.

 I offer a safe, compassionate and non-judgemental space where we can explore the difficulties you are facing and the patterns of thinking and behaviour which can contribute to them.